All about box turtles

 The turtle’s eyes are slightly on the side of the head and positioned to look downward, more toward the ground (some aquatic turtles have eyes placed to look upward.)
 They have superior eyesight, including color vision—not just in the daytime, but also at night—although their shell interferes with their peripheral vision.

 Turtles don’t have external ears.
 Instead, a layer of skin on each side of the head, well behind the eyes, forms a tympanic membrane and protects the middle and inner ears.
 Their hearing is in the low-frequency 50 to 1,500 kilohertz range, which is very limited.
 (By comparison, a human’s is 20 to 20,000 kilohertz.)
 So, while they do hear some sounds, scientists speculate their ears may be used mainly for balance.
-Also, many of the deep sound waves they can hear happen to cause ground and water vibrations, which they know how to interpret.
+Also, many deep sound waves they can hear tend to cause ground and water vibrations, which they know how to interpret.

 Intelligence

 Yes, turtles have a brain, and you may wonder if there’s any intelligence in it.
-No reports specifically address box turtle intelligence, but tests of wood turtles, Glyptemys insculpta, have shown they’re as good as rats at finding their way through mazes.1 Clever tests on “Moses,” a male Red-footed Tortoise, Chelonoidis carbonaria, showed he used memory and intelligent planning rather than smell to find food in a maze.2 And, another study of Red-footed Tortoises confirmed they have good long-term memory.3 So, why wouldn’t box turtles be equally smart?
+No reports specifically address box turtle intelligence.
+However, tests of wood turtles, Glyptemys insculpta, have shown they’re as good as rats at finding their way through mazes.1 Clever tests on “Moses,” a male Red-footed Tortoise, Chelonoidis carbonaria, showed he used memory and intelligent planning rather than smell to find food in a maze.2 And, a study of Red-footed Tortoises, Chelonoidis carbonaria, confirmed they have good long-term memory.3

+So, might box turtles be equally smart?
 People who keep them as pets say they’re sociable.
 They recognize their owner’s appearance and voice.
 They know to go to their food bowl when they see a human approach.
 One owner reports that her turtles rattle small stones in their food bowl if they aren’t fed on time.
 Some say their box turtles like to be held, enjoy swimming in kiddie pools, roam around, dig in the dirt, and enjoy sampling different foods.
-They can also be playful.
-Watch one play with a ball and a dog.
+They can also be very playful.
+Watch one play with a ball and a dogWatch a small turtle riding a skateboard and chasing cats.

 Neck

-Legs
+Legs and speed

 Internal organs